TerminologyHub/open-termhub/doc/DOCKER.md

 The following environment variables can be used to configure the application:

 - `ENABLE_POST_LOAD_COMPUTATIONS`: Enable/disable post-load computations (default: false)
-- `TERMHUB_TOKEN`: Authentication token for secure operations (required only if using Terminology Syndication from www.terminologyhub.com).
+- `PROJECT_API_KEY`: Authentication token for secure operations (required only if using Terminology Syndication from www.terminologyhub.com).
 To obtain this token:
   1. Visit [www.terminologyhub.com](https://www.terminologyhub.com)
   2. Navigate to your project's edit page
   3. Either generate a new token or copy the existing "Project API Key"